CoOwner/LunarClientAPINetHandler/README.md

 The LunarClientAPINetHandler is the container for all of Lunar Client's packet handling.

+## JAR

+The .jar file can be found in my release page, https://github.com/CoOwner/LunarClientAPINetHandler/releases.

 ## Reporting an issue

 If you suspect an issue you can submit one [here](https://github.com/CoOwner/LunarClientAPINetHandler/issues).